Australian Marine Parks

 John Burgess

-John has been a recreational fisher for most of his life and is passionate about sport, game and spearfishing.
-John is a life member, Director and the Executive Officer of the Australian National Sportfishing Association.
+John is a lifetime recreational fisher and passionate about sport, game and spear fishing.
+He is a Life member, Director and Executive Officer of the Austalian National Sportfishing Association and has served on the boards of Ozfish, the Australian Recreational Fishing Federation and Recfish Australia.

 Brian Busteed